 Dosage Form: injection, powder, for solution

-Each vial of Oxacillin for Injection, USP contains oxacillin sodium monohydrate equivalent to 1 gram or 2 grams of oxacillin.
-The sodium content is 63.77 mg (2.77 mEq) per gram oxacillin.
-The product is buffered with 20 mg dibasic sodium phosphate per gram oxacillin.
-Oxacillin for Injection, USP is white to off-white powder and gives an essentially clear and colorless to yellow solution upon reconstitution.
+Each vial of oxacillin for injection, USP contains oxacillin sodium equivalent to 1 gram or 2 grams of oxacillin.
+The sodium content is 64.4 mg (2.8 mEq) per gram of oxacillin.
+The product is buffered with 22 mg dibasic sodium phosphate per gram of oxacillin.
+Oxacillin for injection, USP is white to off white powder and gives a clear solution upon reconstitution.

 Intravenous administration provides peak serum levels approximately 5 minutes after the injection is completed.
-Slow I.V. administration of 500 mg gives a peak serum level of 43 mcg/mL after 5 minutes with a half-life of 20 to 30 minutes.
+Slow I.V. administration of 500 mg gives a peak serum level of 43 mcg/mL after 5 minutes with a half-life of 20-30 minutes.

 Oxacillin sodium, with normal doses, has insignificant concentrations in the cerebrospinal and ascitic fluids.
 It is found in therapeutic concentrations in the pleural, bile, and amniotic fluids.